DayuanTan/AI-TensorFlow-Blockchain-Certificate/README.md

 # 4. [Blockchain: Understanding Its Uses and Implications](Blockchain_Understanding_Its_Uses_and_Implications/README.md) by The Linux Foundation

+A excellent introduction to blockchain with a little technology details.
+This one is my No. 1 recommedation for Blockchain Introduction courses.

 - [Chapter 1.
 Introduction to Blockchain](Blockchain_Understanding_Its_Uses_and_Implications/Chapter1.Introduction_to_Blockchain/README.md)
   - Internet history; Blockchain features; Blockchain usecases